testtrim/testtrim/README.md

     - The current Go implementation requires building test binaries into temp storage space and then executing them, which will likely be incompatible with `noexec` tmp spaces.

 - testtrim isn't published as a released tool and must be checked out and built from source.
+    - exception: testtrim has an OCI/Docker container published intended as a Remote API server, the container is `codeberg.org/testtrim/server:latest`

 ## Known Unknown Issues